jex004/Recipe-Complexity-Report/README.md

 **Resulting P-Value:** 0.00

 ### Permutation Test Conclusion
 Since our p-value is 0.00, we reject our null hypothesis.
-There is sufficient evidence to suggest that the regressor's accuracy is higher for
+There is sufficient evidence to suggest that the regressor's accuracy is higher for long recipes.
+Precision parity is important here because false positives may lead to wasted time developing longer recipes when people are actually looking for shorter and simpler recipes.

-__
-Clearly state your choice of Group X and Group Y, your evaluation metric, your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p-value, and your conclusion.
-__